allespin/Allespin/README.md

 ###
 ---

 Hey, I'm Iury!
-I'm a Full Stack Developer and Data Engineer with a deep passion for innovation.
+I'm a Full Stack Developer with a deep passion for innovation.
 I am eternally curious about the world, a book devourer, an indie games explorer, and a life enthusiast.

 All my projects are in portuguese and english.